LockedOn/tiny-duck/README.md

 Tiny Duck gives you high code reuse and testabilty for your redux reducers.

-Tiny Duck was inspired from the pattern of [erikras/ducks-modular-redux](https://github.com/erikras/ducks-modular-redux) where you bundler all of your actions, action types and reducers in the one module.
+Tiny Duck was inspired from the pattern of [erikras/ducks-modular-redux](https://github.com/erikras/ducks-modular-redux) where you bundle all of your actions, action types and reducers in the one module.

 ### Getting Started